M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Asymptotic theory

 \subsection{Asymptotic normality}

 We next turn to asymptotic normality.
-Under nonadaptive sampling, an asymptotic linear expansion such as the one in Corollary \ref{cor:PTDEstAsymptoticallyLinear} together with the central limit theorem (CLT) and Slutsky's immediately establish asymptotic normality.
-However, in \samplingSchemeName{,} the standard multivariate central limit cannot be applied because the terms being averaged are not statistically independent.
+Under nonadaptive sampling, an asymptotic linear expansion such as the one in Corollary \ref{cor:PTDEstAsymptoticallyLinear} together with the central limit theorem (CLT) and Slutsky's lemma immediately establish asymptotic normality.
+However, in \samplingSchemeName{,} the standard multivariate CLT cannot be applied because the terms being averaged are not statistically independent.
 We introduce additional assumptions that are sufficient to ensure that $\htPTD$ is asymptotically normal.

 \begin{assumption}[Regularity conditions for establishing asymptotic normality] \ \begin{enumerate}[(i)]